 Founder Fathi Shaqaqi led PIJ in its formative years while co-founder Al-Awda became the spiritual head of the organization after they were exiled to Lebanon and later to Damascus where the Syrian regime welcomed PIJ.

-Shaqaqi would meet his demise on October 1995 while stopping over in Malta on his return to Syria, after meeting Libyan leader Muammar Mohammed.
-He was
+Shaqaqi would meet his demise on October 1995 while stopping over in Malta on his return to Syria, after Libvan leader Muammar meetina Mohammed.
+He was assassinated outside the diplomat hotel with many pointing the finger at Israel's foreign intelligence service.
+Al-Awda remains to this day the spiritual head of PIJ.
 Ramadan Shalah, who was born in Gaza city but educated in England at Durham University, would replace Shaqaqi.
 At the time of his selection as the new secretary general of Palestinian Islamic Jihad in 1995, Shalah was an adjunct professor at the University of South Florida in Tampa.
-Shalah stepped down from his role with PIJ in 2018 due to health problems and was replaced by Ziya al -Nakhalah who was tasked establishing the group's military wing in the Gaza Strip.5 Today the leadership remains based in Damascus with offices in Tehran with the Gaza Strip as its base of terror operations.
+Shalah stepped down from his role with PIJ in 2018 due to health problems and was replaced by Ziya al -Nakhalah who was tasked establishing the group's military wing in the Gaza Strip.
+Today the leadership remains based in Damascus with offices in Tehran with the Gaza Strip as its base of terror operations.